dcmi/dc-srap/profile/srap-profile.md

 Subproperty of: Relation.

-Recommended practice is to provide URI or other identifier of the related resource.
+Recommended practice is to provide URI of the related resource.

+EXAMPLE: In SRAP, this property may be used to specify presentations published in the conference proceedings described.

 NOTE: This property is an inverse property of Is Part Of.

+NOTE: If parts are not independently accessible with URI, Table of Contents should be used.

 ### Has Version